Clifftech123/design-patterns-handbook/README.md

 ### When to use it

-- When you need **one shared resource** that the whole application talks to — such as a logger, a configuration manager, or a database connection pool
+- When you need **one shared resource** that the whole application talks to, such as a logger, a configuration manager, or a database connection pool
 - When having more than one instance would cause **incorrect behaviour** or conflicting state
 - When you want a **global point of access** to an object without passing it around everywhere

 ### When NOT to use it

 - When it makes your code hard to test because of hidden shared state
-- When it is simply being used as a convenient global variable — that is not what it is for
+- When it is simply being used as a convenient global variable.
+That is not what it is for.

 ---